rabbitmq/rabbitmq-server/deps/rabbitmq_peer_discovery_k8s/examples/minikube/README.md

-# Deploy RabbitMQ on Kubernetes with the Kubernetes Peer Discovery Plugin
+# Deploy RabbitMQ on Kubernetes with the Kubernetes Peer Discovery Plugin to Minikube

 This is an **example** that demonstrates a RabbitMQ deployment on Kubernetes with peer discovery via `rabbitmq-peer-discovery-k8s` plugin.